aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | The value to set. |

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [Shape.GetLockedProperty()](../shape.getlockedproperty()/) method.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### getLockedPosition() {#getLockedPosition--}